 - Cotton lace doilies can be found at many second-hand stores (or at your Grandmother’s house!)

 - Spray bottle with water

 - Yarn, lace ribbon, twine, burlap , etc…

-We began by painting them with watercolor.
+We started by choosing our doilies and began painting them with watercolor.

 Aren’t they beautiful!
 The girls enjoyed painting them and made one right after the other.
 I joined in too and made several myself!
 We loved having a variety of sizes and trying different color schemes.

 Check it out!
 We were also pretty impressed with the paper towels we placed under our doilies!
 They left some pretty cool designs.